ganesh-git2014/splunk-checker/README.md

 This app is used to check cluster health status.

 ## User Guide

+### How to use
 It's easy to use:

 1. Install the app to splunk
 2. Configure the cluster environments you want to check through configuration page (e.g. <http://localhost:8000/en-US/app/splunk-checker/configuration>)
 3. Wait for some time until next check execution (The default interval is 10min)
 4. Find check results from overview page (e.g. <http://localhost:8000/en-US/app/splunk-checker/overview>)

+### The severity of warning messages
+We define 3 different kind of severity, from most severe to least severe: `severe`, `elevated`, `low`.
+The `low` is defined as nearly normal here, so if a check item comes with no warning messages is also expressed as `low`.
+Besides, we define a severity as `unknown` for those skipped check items.

 ## Dev Guide